sylhare/Type-on-Strap/README.md

 ---
 layout: post
 title: Hello World                                # Title of the page
+hide_title: Yes                                   # If this is set, the title is hidden when displaying the post, but shown in lists of posts
 feature-img: "assets/img/sample.png"              # Add a feature-image to the post
 thumbnail: "assets/img/thumbnail/sample-th.png"   # Add a thumbnail image on blog view
 bootstrap: true                                   # Add bootstrap to the page